mehulagg/gitlab/doc/api/graphql/index.md

 1. Fields meeting criteria are removed in X.0 or X.6.

 NOTE:
-If a field is behind a feature flag and disabled by default, it's exempt from the deprecation process and can be removed at any time without notice.
+Fields behind a feature flag and disabled by default are exempt from the deprecation process, and can be removed at any time without notice.

 ### List of removed items